Stay in touch.

 Please contact us if you have questions about choosing an embargo period in ProQuest.
 Dissertation Office staff will input details regarding the release date for your dissertation once you have received permission for an embargo from the Deputy Provost for Graduate Education.

 The About my dissertation/thesis section includes steps where you provide basic information about your dissertation (title, abstract, advisor, subject categories, etc.) and upload the full text of your dissertation as a PDF.
+Check your abstract.
+An abstract is required, and it should be no longer than 350 words.
 Check your dissertation details for accuracy.
 It is all too easy to select the wrong department or subject category from a drop box.
 Please be especially careful with your title.
 We ask that you use headline style to enter your title.
 The title should match the title on your title page.
 If you change your dissertation title this quarter, be sure you change the title in both places.
 Also check your PDF to be sure that the file appears the way that you want your dissertation to appear.

-We encourage this quarter's doctoral candidates to post dissertation drafts for an optional draft review during October.
-If you have not requested a draft review in a previous quarter, please upload your draft as a PDF on the UMI ETD Administrator site, but do not complete the Submission & payment section.
+We encourage this quarter's doctoral candidates to post dissertation drafts for an optional draft review during late June or early July.
+If you have not requested a draft review in a previous quarter, please upload your draft as a PDF on the ETD Administrator site, but do not complete the Submission & payment section.
 Do not click on Submit until you have uploaded the final version of your dissertation.

 Once you have uploaded your draft, use the Ask the Dissertation Office form to notify us that your draft is ready to be reviewed.
 We review drafts in the order in which we receive review requests from this form.
 For additional details, please see The Draft Review or contact Colleen Mullarkey in the Dissertation Office.